rodo/tsung-gis/doc/wkb.rst

 float_to_wkb/1
 --------------

-Convert a float in Well Known Binary format
+Convert a float to OGC Well Known Binary format

 Parameters : float